Kuovinen/practice/README.md

 ##practice
-Basic NodeJS and basic HTML or REACT webpage interaction.
+Basic NodeJS and basic HTML and REACT webpage interaction.
 Post and Get requests and responses.